Japan warns of Taiwan crisis, growing risks of US-China rivalry | ExBulletin

 As the military rivalry between the United States and China intensifies, their economic competition is fueling a race to take the lead in key technologies, such as semiconductors, artificial intelligence and quantum computing.

-The emergence of rival tech camps poses a challenge for Japan, as its economy relies as much on trade ties with China as it does with the United States.
+The emergence of rival tech camps poses a challenge for Japan as its economy relies as much on trade relations with China as it does with the United States.
 Japan will also have to spend a lot to keep up with government funding for technological development in the United States, China and Europe.

 Lawmakers in the U.S. Senate recently passed the Innovation and Competition Act of 2021, which allows $ 190 billion in technology spending, including $ 54 billion to increase chip production.
 House of Representatives lawmakers are debating a separate proposal that also promises generous funding, the Ensuring American Global Leadership and Engagement Act, or EAGLE Act.